kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 }

 // Override for each container.
-// Parameters from TrainerConfig, DatasetConfig, and ModelConfig will take precedence. type Container struct {
+// Parameters from Trainer, DatasetConfig, and ModelConfig will take precedence. type Container struct {

     // Name for the container.